 Visit the castles in Ireland.

-One of Ireland’s most popular attraction is Blarney castle.
+One of Ireland’s most popular attractions is Blarney castle.
 It was built nearly six hundred years ago by Cormac MacCarthy, one of Ireland’s greatest chieftains.
 Surrounding the castle are extensive gardens.

 Kilkenny Castle was built in 1195 to control a fording-point of the River Nore and the junction of several routeways.
 It was a symbol of Norman occupation and it is an important site to the history of Kilkenny.
 In 1967, the Castle was transferred to the people of Kilkenny for £50.
 The Kilkenny Castle is now one of the very few castles in Ireland that offer tours to the public.
 The garden and park in the castle complex are also open to the public.